TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

     "YourScriptName": "git subtree push --prefix dist origin gh-pages" }`
             - Now each  time you need to update your project's live preview, you `npm run <YourScriptName>` in your project's terminal.
-            - To learn more about this, here's a short tutorial video on [Node Package Manager Scripts](https://www.youtube.com/watch?v=REdzp64dijs).
+            - To learn more about this, here's a short tutorial video on [npm scripts](https://www.youtube.com/watch?v=REdzp64dijs).

     1. Recall that the **source branch** for GitHub Pages is set in your repository's settings.

 </div>